verhas/jScriptBasic/site/basic/arrays.md

 			a[13] = 2
 ```

 The only value you can assign to a variable that is already an array is the undefined value.
 To
 do that is very simple, you can write

 ```
-			' This code will work assuming that
+			' This code will work
-			' the variable 'undef' does not have any value a[13] = 2
+			a[13] = 2
-			a = undef
+			a = undef()
 			a = 55
 ```

- Note that the word `undef` is not a reserved word, or a special constant.
-It is simply a
- variable that was not used before, and no value was assigned to it, therefore its value is undefined.
+`undef()` is a predefined function that returns the undefined value.

 The length of an array can be retrieved using the function `length()`.
 Note that arrays are
 indexed from zero up.
 This means that the index values that hold meaningful values are from `0` to
 `length(array)-1`.
-When you use an index that is larger that `length(array)-1` the array will
+When you use an index that is larger than `length(array)-1` the array will
- automatically be extended and all undefined elements will hold the undefined value.
+automatically be extended with undefined members.
 Therefore it is very
 easy to allocate really great amount of memory in ScriptBasic for Java using some large index values when
 setting or reading array elements.

+To prevent the creation of too large arrays ScriptBasic can be configured with the configuration
+key `arrayMaxIndex` to limit the maximum size an array can be indexed with.
+If an index is larger than
+the configured limit the BASIC interpreter withh throw an exception.